How Much Does a Roof Replacement Cost in 2025?

 Understanding these variables will help you make informed decisions and compare contractor estimates with confidence.

-Side-by-side comparison of asphalt, metal, and slate roofing types with cost and durability info
+Comparison of asphalt, metal, and slate roofing materials with icons for cost, durability, and maintenance

 Roofing Materials